 We ran our last tours in 2014.
 But to help keep the spirit of the Outer Circle alive we serialised our guided tour script on the BRUMPIC website, then published it here for everyone to read.
 To find it click here.
 You can now hop on a 11a bus and read your own tour.
 We’ve even got a map for you to help you navigate the 26 mile route.
 Click here to see it.

-We are now giving talks to local history societies and other interested groups, so if you belong to one, or know someone who does then it’s now possible to enjoy a one hour “virtual” guided tour.
+We are now giving talks to local history societies and other interested groups, so if you belong to one, or know someone who does then it’s now possible to enjoy a 60 minute “virtual” guided tour.
 A splendid time is always had by all!!

 To get in touch simply send an email to firstname.lastname@example.org.